JerryXRQ/CS337_Project1/README.md

 ## Sentiment Analysis - General Sentiment Analysis for Common Subjects

 We implemented a code that scans all the tweets for positive and negative sentiment.
 It will look for positive words and tweets, negative tweets, and neutral tweets, producing representative samples with top subjectivity and/or polarity.
 Additionally, it will create a word cloud plot of common words and a corresponding sentiment score and polarity plot.
 The color of the words in the word cloud is mapped to the ones in the sentiment plot.
-We have included the 2013 result as a reference (see 'wordcloud.png' and 'polar vs sub.png').
+We have included the 2013 result as a reference (see 'wordcloud.png' and 'PolarvsSub.png').

+Wordcloud.png

 ![](wordcloud.png)

-therfore:
+Polar vs Sub.png

 ![](PolarvsSub.png)